SETeam4B/meanjs_v1.1/README.md

 ## How to Run Locally
 If you do not have the pre-requisites for MEAN.js installed, follow these instructions: https://github.com/meanjs/mean#prerequisites

-Clone our repository, then run `npm install` and `bower install` inside of it to install all the packages necessary to run the app.
+Clone our repository, then run `npm install`, `bower install`, `npm install -g grunt-cli`, and `npm install -g grunt` inside of it to install all the packages necessary to run the app.

 You can run the application using:
 ```